README

 // </e>

-each method
+method each

 Executes specified callback functions before and after each iterated items.
 The iterator waits for finishing of the executed callbacks.
 The returned async generator don't change the returned items.